Windows Hello Fingerprint Not Working: The Fix Ladder

 Windows Hello fingerprint stopped working?
 Re-enroll first, then reinstall the biometric driver, then check policy.
 Greyed-out toggles are driver issues.

 Windows Hello fingerprint not working is almost always one of four things: a flaky enrollment, a broken biometric driver after a Windows Update, a group-policy lock, or a sensor that has actually failed.
 The fix is to work through them in order, not to wipe the laptop.
-We cleared a “this option is currently unavailable” toggle on a Lenovo ThinkPad running Windows 11 25H2 in about ten minutes by reinstalling the Goodix fingerprint driver.
+A “this option is currently unavailable” toggle usually points to the biometric driver path before it points to Windows itself.

 - A greyed-out “Fingerprint recognition (Windows Hello)” toggle is almost always a missing or broken biometric driver, not a group policy.